White-Reinhardt Grants Application Process

 There will be two application cycles throughout the year.

-- Farm Bureaus have until Nov 1 to approve grants.
+- Farm Bureaus have until November 1 to approve grants- extended to November 13.

 - Recipients will be notified by early January for February through July projects.